naman360/myPlanner/README.md

 # myPlanner
-A basic todo application that lets you add tasks and save it for next session too.
+This ToDo web application uses local storage for saving your tasks and retrieving it from the memory.